-Tony Smith with family, c.
-1914
+Tony Smith with family, ca. 1914

 1912

 Anthony Peter Smith is born September 23 in South Orange, New Jersey to Josephine McCabe Smith (1883-1941) and Peter Anthony Smith (1882-1940).
-He is the second of seven children, and a third generation descendant of an Irish family.
+He is the second of seven children, and a third-generation descendant of an Irish family.
 His father is a mechanical engineer and the primary stockholder in the A. P. Smith Manufacturing Company, a municipal waterworks factory founded in the late 1800s by Anthony Peter Smith, his grandfather.
 His mother is a homemaker whose family owned a boiler works factory.

 Tony with sister Mary at Garden of the Gods, Colorado, 1915